 The natural stone industry generates a large volume of stone waste.
 It is classified in various forms such as powder or fines, aggregates, larger stone pieces and cobbles, damaged blocks or slabs.

-Due to the huge amounts of stone waste generated in generation sources and plants, vast sums of money spent in its transportation to landfills.
+Due to the huge amounts of stone waste generated in generation sources and plants, vast sums of money spent on its transportation to landfills.
 Besides the accumulation of waste in landfills is also a pressing problem for many businesses, from an economic perspective.
 Further, if waste must be disposed of off-site, landfill fees can create additional cost.

-Below we introduce the 10 best practices and sustainable ideas for the use of limestone waste generated by the processing operations:
+Here are 10 best practices and sustainable ideas for the use of limestone waste generated by the processing operations:

 The production of cement, usually white, is another alternative for the route of our waste.
 It is usually more associated with the “paste” resulting from the stone process, than the stone itself.